Commanding Officers

 (2020-2023)

-Major Brosseau returned to Chadburn Sqn as a Civilian Volunteer in 2004 and became an Officer in 2007, working in various positions such as Drill Team Officer, Recruit Officer, and Operations Officer, and finally to Commanding Officer in Sept 2020.
+Returning to Chadburn Squadron as a Civilian Volunteer in 2004 and enrolling in the Cadet Instructor Cadre as an Officer in 2007, he worked in various positions such as Drill Team Officer, Recruit Training Officer, Training Officer, Operations Officer, and finally as Commanding Officer in September 2020.

-Under his command as CO, Major Brosseau led the squadron through two years of COVID-19 pandemic restrictions while maintaining the high standard and Esprit de Corps that Chadburn Squadron is known for.
+Under his command, Major Brosseau led the squadron through two years of very challenging COVID-19 pandemic restrictions.

 Major Weigel